 We like the fact that Synergee is offering a more budget-friendly Cerakote Barbell option to Rogue.
 Although we suggest home gym owners to buy quality barbells, the Synergee isn’t a far cry from the competition in terms of quality.
 Cerakote on the shaft is an awesome way to prevent corrosion such as rust from forming on the knurling.
 If you’re in a garage gym with fluctuation temperatures, we most often recommend stainless steel, but our second recommendation is Cerakote.
 It’s incredibly tough and despite all the use we’ve put on Cerakote bars, we’ve yet to see any rust.

 One thing that many will consider an improvement over the Rogue competitor Cerakote Bar is the rotation system that’s used.
 Rogue uses self-oiling bronze bushings in their sleeves, whereas the Synergee Games Bar has 5 needle bearings in each sleeve.
-This leads to a faster spinning sleeve which is nice for the Olympic lifts, but not always that great for some of the slower, lifts like the bench press and squat.
+This leads to a faster spinning sleeve which is nice for the Olympic lifts, but not always that great for some of the slower, lifts like the bench press on some of the best weight benches and/or squats.
 Regardless, the bar spins extremely well.

 One feature we’re somewhat indifferent on is the shaft diameter.
 At 28MM, the Synergee Games Bar is thinner than many other multi-purpose barbells that come in at 28.5MM, but for those with small hands or who just prefer a thinner shaft diameter, this will be a welcome change.
 Most barbells that are suited specifically for Olympic Weightlifting are 28MM and although it can lead to more likelihood of permanent deformation than a thicker diameter bar, it shouldn’t bee too much of an issue.